 So, you fix your intestinal problems and you fix your mood problems!

 And the best way to repair your gut and get it healthy.

 Is with the daily consumption of probiotics (good bacteria).

 We recommend you find yourself a good quality probiotic supplement to take every day.

-And start fermenting your own foods (sauerkraut, kefir, etc).
+And start fermenting your own foods such as sauerkraut, kefir, etc.

 This practice is not hard to do and it will pay you big dividends health wise.

 Omega-3 fatty acids: Omega-3’s are absolutely essential for normal brain functioning.

 Plenty of studies have linked low levels of omega-3 fatty acids with depression.